The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 Time invested: 44 hours weekly

-She was spending 44 hours weekly on activities generating 3% of revenue, while the activities generating 97% got 11 hours weekly.
+She was spending 44 hours weekly on activities that generated 3% of revenue, while the activities generating 97% of revenue received 11 hours weekly.

 The Math That Changed Everything